zhama-ai/a2ui-react/SECURITY.md

 ## Questions?

-If you have questions about this security policy, please contact us at security@zhama.ai
+If you have questions about this security policy, please contact us at security@zhama.com

 ---